Back to School, 2021: The

-The return to school in January will be very different from other years.
+Returning to school in 2021 will continue to be very different from other years.
 Schools will still be managing the additional complexity of blended learning and supporting students who need to self-isolate.
 But, one thing we know for sure is that we’ve learnt an enormous amount and we’re armed with some useful tools to take with us into the new year.

 The last term was a steep learning curve from the closure of schools and remote learning to learning while following social distancing guidelines.